bolin-flow/bolin-flow.github.io/content/about/_index.md

 +++
-title = 'Welcome to my page!'
-date = 2024-07-23T11:11:11-04:00
+title = '👋 Welcome to my page!' date = 2024-07-23T11:11:11-04:00
 description= "This is a demo of adding content to the about page." draft = false